aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Teleportparty.md

 # Teleportparty

-Teleports the party's entities near the player's [entity](../../../Data%20format/Entity.md) which optionally includes any temporary non party follower or teleport just the party entities at a specified distance and direction from the player's [entity](../../../Data%20format/Entity.md).
+Teleports the party's entities near the player's [Entity data](../../../TextAsset%20Data/Entity%20data.md) which optionally includes any temporary non party follower or teleport just the party entities at a specified distance and direction from the player's [Entity data](../../../TextAsset%20Data/Entity%20data.md).

 ## Syntax